TimPietrusky/weloveiconfonts/README.md

 ---

-Handcrafted 2012 & more by [@TimPietrusky](http://twitter.com/TimPietrusky) in Germany.
+Handcrafted 2012 - 2013 by [@TimPietrusky](http://twitter.com/TimPietrusky) in Germany.